trixi-framework/HOHQMesh.jl/docs/src/tutorials/undo_redo.md

 A half-circle arc that joins the points $(2, 3)$ and $(-1, 3)$ has a radius $r=1.5$, is centered at $(0.5, 3)$ and has an angle that vaires from $0$ to $-180$.
-We construct this circle arc and directly add it to the `sandbox_project` dictionary.
+We construct this circle arc and directly add it to the `sandbox_project`.
 ```julia
 new_bottom_arc = newCircularArcCurve("wideBottomArc", # curve name
                                      [0.5, 3.0, 0.0], # center